phuocle/Dataverse-Dialog-Builder/README.md

 Welcome to ```Dataverse Dialog Builder```, a managed solution helps you build Microsoft Dataverse OOB dialogs, such as the ```Assign dialog```, ```Close Opportunity dialog```, ...

-If you are a Microsoft Dataverse developer, especially when working on model-driven app, you encounter a lot of dialogs like the ones shown in the images below.\
+If you are a ```Microsoft Dataverse developer```, especially when working on model-driven app, you encounter a lot of dialogs like the ones shown in the images below.\
 ![OOB](DataverseDialogBuilder.Others/images/oob.gif)

 # Questions: